-The C3 grantmaking program’s recent research and analysis of market needs and available resources has sharpened our perspective on investors’ key challenges and questions in relation to catalytic capital, and the gap between what knowledge is needed and what is currently available.
+The C3 grantmaking program’s recent research and analysis of market needs and available resources (see the recent article from Havey Koh at FSG in the Stanford Social Innovation Review for more details) has sharpened our perspective on investors’ key challenges and questions in relation to catalytic capital, and the gap between what knowledge is needed and what is currently available.

 A critical question facing investors is why they should deploy catalytic capital.
 While there is some available evidence and knowledge responding to these questions at a high level, we believe that investors need a greater depth of detailed evidence and analysis, drawn from a diverse range of specific sectors, geographies and asset classes.